neilenns/mobiflight-docs/content/boards/supported/_index.md

 weight: 100
 ---

 These boards are supported but are older designs.
-If you already own one they work fine.
+If you already own one, they work fine.
 If you are purchasing a new board buy a [recommended board](/boards/recommended) instead.

 > [!WARNING]